 Would you like to participate in future workshops?
 Send us an e-mail at email@example.com or keep an eye on this page and our facebook page for updates.

-On the 17.02.2021 Fremtenkt, Last chapter and the Artful Dementia Research Lab (UoT) is pleased to invite you to a new online Futures Workshop on the futures of ageing-friendly societies.
+On the 17.02.2021 Fremtenkt, Last chapter and the Artful Dementia Research Lab (UoT) hosted the second ever online Futures Workshop on the futures of ageing-friendly societies.

-On Desember 8-9, Fremtenkt will participate in the UNESCO Futures Literacy Summit as one part of the Norwegian delegation, together with NIFU, The Research Council of Norway, and University of Stavanger.
+On Desember 8-9, Fremtenkt participated in the UNESCO Futures Literacy Summit as part of the Norwegian delegation, together with NIFU, The Research Council of Norway, and University of Stavanger.

-Fremtenkt will present our Laboratory for sustainable and democratic futures as an example of Futures Literacy in the context of citizen-municipal collaboration and co-creation in the sustainable urban development of Åsane, a suburb of Bergen, on the West Coast of Norway.
+Fremtenkt presented our Laboratory for sustainable and democratic futures as an example of Futures Literacy in the context of citizen-municipal collaboration and co-creation in the sustainable urban development of Åsane, a suburb of Bergen, on the West Coast of Norway.